fbpx

 Understanding the Ancient Origin of Emotions

-Why do we have emotions and feelings anyway?
+Why do we have these emotions and feelings anyway?

 To answer this question, we need to look at where feelings and emotions come from.
 As mentioned in other parts of this site, our conscious thoughts are just the tip of the iceberg; the bulk of our brain’s power exists beneath the surface of our awareness.
 Much of the calculating that goes into our day to day decisions occurs out of conscious view.
 Often, the end products of these subconscious calculations are emotions.
 In this way, our feelings and emotions serve as guides for our behavior, as directed by our subconscious brains.